KeithBremer/syllabus/db/week-2/lesson.md

 });
 ```

-Import pg library and create a new GET endpoint to load the list of hotels:
+Import pg library and create a new GET endpoint to load the list of customers:

 ```
 const { Pool } = require('pg');